hang-yin/hang-yin.github.io/_portfolio/kuka.md

 key: 5
 category: "Manipulation"
 excerpt: "Trajectory planning, Feedforward control"
 description: "Implements feedforward-plus-feedback control for a KUKA youBot—a 5-DOF arm mounted on a mecanum-wheeled base.
-I developed trajectory planning algorithms that exploit the mobile base's omnidirectional capabilities to improve reachability and implemented odometry-based simulation to validate the control approach before hardware deployment."
+The project developed trajectory planning algorithms that exploit the mobile base's omnidirectional capabilities to improve reachability and implemented odometry-based simulation to validate the control approach before hardware deployment."
 header:
   teaser: /assets/images/449.gif
 classes: wide